MmedaraU/study-notes/git.md

 `git revert` removes files from the staging area and returns them to the working directory.
 `git revert <commit-name>`
 Make sure the working directory is clean before reverting a commit -- check using `git status`.
-`git revert` creates a ew commit undoing the one indicated.
+`git revert` creates a new commit undoing the one indicated.

 `git diff` shows what has changed between two files, commits or branches.
 Checked changes to files in the working directory.
 Compared current modified files to files in the last commit.